iancondoit/humanstoryatlas/README.md

 This tool helps researchers, filmmakers, journalists, and creatives discover **compelling stories that history almost forgot**.

+## 👤 Jordi – Your Narrative Research Assistant

+Jordi is your guide through the archive — a conversational AI trained on thousands of articles, arcs, and hidden gems.
+She's not a search engine; she's a story whisperer who can:

+* Find lost stories with dramatic potential
+* Write documentary treatments and series concepts
+* Uncover patterns and connections across decades
+* Link people, places, and power structures into coherent narratives

+Try prompts like:

+* "Give me 5 stories that could become a true crime series."
+* "Who appears in political scandals in Texas in the early 80s?"
+* "Write a one-paragraph Netflix pitch for a story about a whistleblower."
+* "Find a forgotten sports scandal with dramatic potential."

+Every response is powered by the Universal Narrative Genome — Jordi just knows how to read it.

 ## Key Features

 ### 💬 Chat-Driven Interface with Jordi